Vast collections of information are stored in HTML files distributed over millions

 Finding a game according to specific features

-Sometimes a user searches for games that support certain technical features, such as online
+Sometimes a user searches for games that support certain technical features, such

 content, multiplayer, etc. The